 here are all of the best ideas for what to buy your creative friend. guaranteed to make them happy.

 mini house building set

-I’m speaking from personal experience here – i.e. my boyfriend and I just got one of these to build a few months ago.
+I’m speaking from personal experience here – i.e. my boyfriend and I just got one of these last year.
 And if your friend loves a good creative challenge, this is the one.